bookfever.com

 Each reader of the Trixie books probably has a different favorite: I still remember the first three the best.
 And deep inside our bookhouse is a box marked in bold black letters “NOT FOR SALE!”
 This contains my daughter’s collection, carefully put together during her childhood: a complete set ranging from well-loved and read many times-over copies, barely hanging together, to almost mint examples of the last 4 titles in the series.

-These books were affordable: when I was a girl, I used my babysitting money to buy the early cellophane editions at the five and dime - for 50c each.
-Later on, the series was issued in trade paperback, with cover prices ranging from 95c to $1.95 (when the final title was issued in 1986.)
+When these books were first published, they were very affordable: when I was a girl I used my baby-sitting money to buy the early cellophane editions at the five and dime – for 50c each.
+Later on, the series was issued in trade paperback, with cover prices ranging from 95c to $1.95 (the price in 1986 when the last title in the series was issued.)
 My daughter bought most of her books herself, in the only example she has shown, so far, of any book-collecting interest.

-Collecting all of the Trixie Belden books involves several challenges: First of all, they have been out of print since 1986, and in the later years of the series, they were only in print intermittenly.
-But perhaps most significant is the difficulty of finding books in acceptable condition.
+Perhaps most significant is the difficulty of finding books in the earlier formats in acceptable condition.
 Not only were these books read and re-read, several of the formats were designed to be appealing and inexpensive but not necessarily durable.
-The glossy cellophane binding is perhaps the most fragile of them all - but for those of us who discovered the series in the 50’s, it is also the one most closely associated with the books.
+The glossy cellophane binding is perhaps the most fragile of them all – but for those of us who discovered the series in the 50’s, it is also the one most closely associated with the books.
 Finally, the entire series was never issued in one binding, so a collector has to decide where to focus attention: on first editions, on the binding used originally for each title, on just two or three bindings for the whole series, on any binding (since these are to be read!) or on a complete set with examples in every binding!

 #1-6 were written by Julie Campbell Tatham under the name Julie Campbell; the remaining books were written by several different authors under the house name Kathryn Kenny.
-Several of the different authors have been at least tentatively identified, and they are shown below
+Several of the different authors have been at least tentatively identified, and they are shown below.
+Laura French was the author who first gave Moms a name – Helen, the name of her own mother.

 1. The Secret of the Mansion (1948)